anntzer/pypi2pkgbuild/README.md

   applicable.
 - Automatically builds the package (with options given in `--makepkg=...`) and run `namcap`.
-- Automatically builds all outdated dependencies via `-O`.
+- Automatically builds all outdated dependencies via `-u`.

+Another tool for converting PyPI packages to Arch Linux packages is the generic converter [fpm](https://github.com/jordansissel/fpm); however, it seems to be incompatible with recent `pip`s.

 Build-time dependencies
 -----------------------